AstherionTech/.github/Profile/README.md

 > *Built for the body.
 Designed for the stars.*

 Astherion Tech is the engineering division of **Astherion, Inc.**, pioneering the fusion of **luxury fashion** and **biometric intelligence**.
-We design wearable systems that sense, learn, and adapt — transforming apparel into living technology.
+We design wearable systems that sense, learn, and adapt.
+We transform apparel into living technology.

 ---